-|Date:||Mid-January to mid-April|
+|Estimated Dates:||Mid-January to mid-April|

-For non-majors, 2 years of college French (through 202 or equivalent).
-For majors, 3 years of college French (through 321 or equivalent).
-GPA of 3.0 required in French.
+|Prerequisites:||For non-majors, two years of college French (through 202 or equivalent).
+For minors, two and a half years of college French (through 301 or equivalent).
+For majors, three years of college French (through 321 or equivalent).
+GPA of 3.0 required in French coursework.|

 NOTE: Students with a severe peanut allergy should contact the Overseas Office before applying.

 Requirements Fulfilled: This program fulfills the French Studies overseas study requirement; the World Languages overseas study requirement with French as the primary language; and applies up to 12 credits toward the French Studies minor.
 This program also fulfills the two-course international studies requirement, provided that the student earns at least 12 credits.

 Credits: Credit varies based on courses completed, but students may earn up to 19 credits.
 Overloads are not permitted.